cirne/raycast-new-relic/README.md

 # New Relic
-Search Applications, Alerts, Dashboards and more in New Relic.
+[Raycast](https://raycast.com) extension to search and view New Relic entities.

 ![Demo](./metadata/demo.gif)